 It’s absolutely essential that you keep track of all your investing expenses.
 This includes things like property taxes, taxes on the investment income itself, and maintenance and insurance on the property.
 It’s easy to look like you’re making a profit only to get hit with a big tax bill that suddenly puts you in the red.

 If you’re getting back big quotes for homeowners insurance, take a look at Lemonade.
 It’s not offered in every state, but if you happen to live in an area where you can get Lemonade homeowners insurance, you may be able to get it for as little as $25 a month.
-How is this possible?
-Well, Lemonade operates differently than most big insurers.
-Any unclaimed money at the end of the year is handed over to charities.
-Interested in learning more?
+Lemonade operates differently than most big insurers using more data points and operating with a much more “digital first” attitude.
 Head over to our Lemonade Review to get the full story.

 Make sure you completely understand the expenses of investing in a particular property.
 Look into things like what you’ll pay for utilities if the property goes unrented.
 Find out how much it’ll cost to insure, and understand what you’ll pay in the mortgage and for taxes.
 Then account for costs like a fresh coat of paint between tenants, larger but less frequent upgrades, and any services you’ll need to pay for to be a successful investor or landlord.